adamandpaul/apweb/README.rst

 Request Configuration
 =====================

 Following are a set of configurations which are expected to appear on the request.
+Some default configurations are provided - at the end of ``config.include('apweb')`` the ``config.commit()`` is called in order that an application can override the default below by using ``config.add_request_method``

 ``request.site``
     An object which is the site.
 This is used as the default root factory.